(909) 590-5951

 1. Administrative and day-to-day office services:

 A property management company assigns a Manager to each Association.
-However, there is a team within the management company that conducts the administrative office duties for the Association.
+However, a team within the management company conducts the Association’s administrative office duties.
 The departments are noted below:

-• Customer Service Department answers the telephones, records the incoming phone calls, and directs the phone call to the appropriate department.
+• The customer Service Department answers the telephone, records incoming calls, and directs the phone call to the appropriate department.

 • Work Order Department prepares work orders at the request of residents and/or the managing agent.

-• Escrow Department handles the document transfers for escrows or refinance paperwork that is requested from owners.
+• The Escrow Department handles the document transfers for escrows or refinances paperwork requested by owners.

-• Accounts Payables Department handles the authorization of invoices and issues payments pursuant to Board approval.
+• The Accounts Payables Department handles the authorization of invoices and issues payments pursuant to Board approval.

-• Accounts Receivable Department works with the banks to facilitate the receipt of payments and that they are correctly posted to owner’s accounts in a timely manner.
+• The Accounts Receivable Department works with the banks to facilitate the receipt of payments and ensure that they are correctly posted to the owner’s accounts promptly.

-• The Manager schedules and attends board meetings as outlined by the Board of Directors.
+• The Manager schedules and attends board meetings as the Board of Directors outlines.

 • The Managing Agent and/or Customer Service Department responds to owner requests.

-• Inspection Officers conduct regular inspections of the property in an effor to enforce rules and regulations in the community as well as identify maintenance needs for the community.
+• Inspection Officers conduct regular inspections of the property in an effort to enforce rules and regulations in the community and identify maintenance needs for the community.

 2. Accounts Receivable: